shuttle-hq/shuttle/resources/aws-rds/README.md

 | MySql    | mysql        | shuttle_aws_rds::MySql    |
 | MariaDB  | mariadb      | shuttle_aws_rds::MariaDB  |

-An example using the Tide framework can be found on [GitHub](https://github.com/shuttle-hq/shuttle-examples/tree/main/tide/postgres)

 ### Options

 Each engine can take in the following options: